Ketogenic Diet: Your Complete Guide and Meal Plan to Ketosis

 The ketogenic diet is low in carbohydrates, moderate in protein, and high in good fat.
 Your diet is ideally to be 70% fats, 5% carbohydrates, and 25% in protein.

 Usually, 20 to 30 grams of carbohydrates is the ideal consumption for ketogenic diet in everyday use.
-However, the lower you consume carbohydrates, you’ll more likely to achieve better results in the future.
-You can snack on nuts, cheese, peanut butter, or eggs if you find yourself hungry in a day.
+However, the lower you consume carbohydrates, the likelihood to achieve better results in the future.

 Ketosis takes time before you finally get into it.
 It takes about two weeks of letting your body adapt to eating low carbs diet.